 Crete: A Food Journey Across the Island

-A Culinary Odyssey in a top foodie destination
+A Culinary Odyssey in a top foodie Destination: Crete

 If you are what you eat, then a country’s food is the medium through which a place and its people can be understood.
-One non-foodie traveller discovers an island where the food is (nearly) always unpretentious, hearty and absolutely delicious.
+One non-foodie traveler discovers an island where the food is (nearly) always unpretentious, hearty, and absolutely delicious.

 By Anne Marie Dimech